wh04m1-dev/Notes-Application/README.md

    - Simple filtering and sorting functionality
    - Search
    - Responsive design using TailwindCss
-   - Perform basic API integrations using Axios or Fetch
+   - Perform basic API integrations using Axios
    - State management
 2. Backend
    - Authentication & Authorization
    - Create, read, update, and delete (CRUD) notes
    - user can only read, update and delete their own notes
    - using Dapper for ORM with a SQL Server database

+Use Docker